The handlebody group is a virtual duality group: A combinatorial model of a classifying space for the handlebody group

 \subsection{Teichm\"uller space and thick Teichm\"uller space}

 This material is covered in Chapter~10 of \cite{farbmargalit}.
 To expand on the notation given in the introduction, throughout $V$ will denote a handlebody of genus $g$, with $b$ marked discs on its boundary, and $p$ marked points on its boundary, all of which are disjoint.
 We let $S$ denote the complement of the interiors of the marked discs and points in $\partial V$.
 Hence $S$ is an oriented surface of genus $g$ with $b$ boundary components, and $p$ punctures.
-A curve on $S$ is \emph{essential} if it is nontrivial in $\pi_1(S)$, and \emph{nonperipheral} if it does not bound a punctured disc or annulus in $S$.
+A simple closed curve on $S$ is \emph{essential} if it does not bound a disc in $S$, and \emph{nonperipheral} if it does not bound a punctured disc or annulus in $S$.

 We let $\mcg(S)$ denote the mapping class group of self-diffeomorphisms of $S$ fixing the punctures, and a collar neighborhood of the boundary, pointwise.
 We let $\hmod(V)$ denote the \emph{handlebody group}, i.e.\ the mapping class group of self-diffeomorphisms of $V$ fixing the marked boundary discs and marked points.